 It's a bit tricky deciding exactly where to place the source indicators—at the beginning of the passage containing the borrowed information, at the end?
-If it makes sense to "attribute" the source (cite the name of the author or the title of the information), you can put the attribution at the beginning and the bracketed source indicator at the end (as is shown in in the following).
+If it makes sense to "attribute" the source (cite the name of the author or the title of the information), you can put the attribution at the beginning and the bracketed source indicator at the end (as shown in the following).

-Setting Up the Sources List
+How to Set up the Sources List